williamscale/williamscale.github.io/_projects/cps-load-prediction.markdown

 2. Generate excess CPS customer demand.
 3. Non-CPS demand exists.

-For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of \$100 per MWh, a standard deviation of 25, a minimum of \$0.01, and a maximum of \$150.
-Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of \$15,097,613.
-Similarly, in cases of underestimating CPS demand, CPS buys power in the open market, with expenses of \$499,650 in the test set.
+For rates at which CPS can sell on the open market, I again sampled from a truncated normal distribution with a mean of \textdollar100 per MWh, a standard deviation of 25, a minimum of \textdollar0.01, and a maximum of \textdollar150.
+Then, CPS sells all the excess energy generated that there is demand for, producing a revenue of \textdollar15,097,613.
+Similarly, in cases of underestimating CPS demand, CPS buys power in the open market, with expenses of \textdollar499,650 in the test set.
 The total profit is then given by:

 $$
 \begin{aligned}
 \text{profit} &= \text{CPS customer revenue} + \text{off-system sales} - \text{operating cost} - \text{off-system purchases} \\
 &= 163,848,598 + 15,097,613 - 128,266,128 - 499,650 \\
 &= \$50,180,433
+\end{aligned}
 $$

 ## Conclusion & Future Work